Services

 The Hopscotch Team

-I have extensive experience working with children with; developmental coordination disorder or dyspraxia, developmental delays, specific learning disorders, attention deficit disorders, autism spectrum disorders, sensory processing difficulties and social and emotional difficulties.
-I am committed to using an evidence based approach and in recent years have completed training to become a certified CO-OP therapist, Tuning Into Kids group facilitator and have completed various other courses in; Social Thinking, sensory processing, handwriting intervention, toilet training and family centered practice.
+I have extensive experience working with children with, developmental coordination disorder or dyspraxia, developmental delays, specific learning disorders, attention deficit disorders, autism spectrum disorders, sensory processing difficulties and social and emotional difficulties.
+I am committed to using an evidence-based approach and in recent years have completed training to become a certified CO-OP therapist, Tuning into Kids group facilitator and have completed various other courses in; Occupational Performance Coaching, Social Thinking, sensory processing, handwriting intervention, toilet training and family cantered practice.
 I love helping children to develop skills and am passionate about working with their parents and educators to understand their needs and how to support their skill development so that the child can reach their full potential.

 On a personal level I am a mum to 2 young kids and love getting out and about and being active with my family.

 I completed my Bachelor of Occupational Therapy (Honours) at Monash University in 2021.
-I love working with children to support them to do what is important to them and their family, and helping them to achieve their goals that are meaningful to them.
+I love working with families to support them in setting and working towards goals that are important them.

 I am passionate about using my skills and knowledge to deliver client and family centred therapy in a fun and exciting way.
-A special interest of mine is Occupational Performance Coaching which involves working with parents to address areas of concern.
-I have completed professional development in the areas of toilet training, Interoception, and neurodiversity affirming practice.
+I have a strong passion for supporting the social and emotional development of children, and love using my training in Occupational Performance Coaching (OPC) to do this.
+OPC involves working with both parents and children to address areas of concern.
+I have completed professional development in the areas of toilet training, Interoception, neurodiversity affirming practice, mental health, executive functioning, sensory processing, Pathological Demand Avoidance, and school can’t.
 I have also completed my CO-OP training and certification and am proud to be a certified CO-OP therapist.

 Elle Ratten (Senior Occupational Therapist)